 The recipe came together quickly, and the batter was pleasingly bubbly, just how you'd imagine a sourdough batter should be.
 It tasted delicious when I licked the spoon: chocolatey, not too sweet, a little tangy.
 I put the cake in the oven and began to make the frosting, and there things began to go off the rails.

-The chocolate chips we had turned out to have milk solids in them, which meant that the frosting was terrible in all the ways the vegan version of things can sometimes be--oily, flat, weirdly clumpy--but without any of the advantages of being vegan; namely, that vegans could actually eat it.
+The chocolate chips we had turned out to have milk solids in them so I couldn't use them and had to sub cocoa and oil instead, which meant that the frosting was terrible in all the ways the vegan version of things can sometimes be--oily, flat, weirdly clumpy--but without any of the advantages of being vegan; namely, that vegans could actually eat it.
 There are some vegans and non-dairy-eaters and people with lactose intolerance at my work, which was the intended destination for this cake, and now none of them could partake.
 Well, that was crappy, but there were still plenty of people who could, so I pressed on.

 I let the cake cool before I frosted it.
 It turned right out of the pans, which I took as a good sign.
 It was clear the horrible frosting wasn't going to spread, so I sort of ground it into the top and sides as best I could--it was a layer cake and especially tricky to cover, even if I hadn't been using frosting that resembled tarry sand--and then I tried a piece.
 The slice sort of flopped over onto the plate and disintegrated, but the first bite was pretty good.

 With the second bite I discovered the huge clumps of unincorporated sourdough starter.
 The recipe had stressed that the batter should be stirred as little as possible, so I had given it a few swirls with the whisk and figured the lumps would dissolve the way they do with pancakes.
 They did not.
 The cake was studded with them; they were gummy and globular.